dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/first-contribution/before-started.md

 # What you should know before getting started

-**Last updated**: _24. november 2021_
+**Last updated**: _24.
+November 2021_

-Before you get started, there is some technical decisions you should know about - as in every project.
+Before you get started, there are some technical decisions you should know about - as in every project.

 Skip to: